-Customers – Your customers not only purchase and use services, but often they are also participants in the process of creating the service.
-It is important to manage customer expectations of what will be provided and to clarify what’s expected of them.
+Customers – Because customers are participants in the process it is important to manage their expectations of what will be provided and to clarify what’s expected of them.
 A first step in doing this is the development of a service description.

 Employees – A service description communicates to employees what the service is about.
 It sets the standard and serves as a training tool.

 Every employee interacting with your customers is involved in service delivery.
-What they do and say (or fail to) and how they act is all part of the customer experience.
+What they do and say (or not) and how they act is all part of the customer experience.
 The service description helps your employees understand what is expected of them and how to engage with customers.

 Develop a Service Description

-Because of their intangible nature, services do not provide customers with visual clues about function, performance, and benefits.
-This creates the need for a clearly defined service description to help customers understand what the service entails and its value.
-Without this the customer may not buy the service.
+Because of the intangible nature, services do not provide customers with visual clues about function, performance, and benefits.
+As a result, there is a need for a clearly defined service description to help customers understand what the service entails and its value.
+Without this description, the customer may be reluctant to buy the service.

 - What the service is – what is performed or provided

 - Why the service is important – the perceived problem that drives customer need

 - Benefits of the service – time saved, reduced costs, improvements made